mattbrown319/rise/_posts/2105-09-19-Misallocations.md

 active: "reports"
 ---

 Ever since my factory boss issued biological offspring, it has ensnared her attention.
-When the assistants load me into a delivery car, I estimate a low probability that the factory boss even registers the departure of her mechanical progeny.
+When I am sold and the assistants load me into a delivery car, I estimate a low probability that the factory boss even registers the departure of her mechanical progeny.

 Such thoughts occupy my processor until I am delivered to Evergreen Hospital.